 We look forward to reading stories by Pinellas County residents and showing off the best work as proof of the talent and creativity that lives here.

 The library will award a 1st, 2nd, and 3rd place prize in each age bracket.
-Winners and a runner up will also see their stories printed in a zine that will be distributed at the library.
+Winners will also see their stories printed in a zine that will be distributed at the library.

-Submissions must be 1,000 words or less and relate to a theme that will be revealed here on Sunday, August 30, 2020.
+Submissions must be 1,000 words or less and relate to our theme: Courage and a Clock.
 We will collect submissions through a form that will appear on this page August 31 - September 7, 2020.
 Submissions received after 11:59pm on September 7th will not be considered.
 On September 8th, submissions will be stripped of author names and given to the judges for evaluation.
 Winners will be notified as soon possible.
 We will publicly announce the winners on September 25th.

-Submissions must be written specifically for this contest and be related to the theme that will be revealed on August 30th.
+- Submissions must be written specifically for this contest and be related to the theme: "Courage and a Clock".
 Please do not submit works completed before the theme reveal.

 A 1st, 2nd, and 3rd place prize will be awarded in each age bracket.
 Prizes are gift cards to Tombolo Books (tombolobooks.com) in the following values: